metaplex-foundation/developer-hub/src/pages/core-candy-machine/guides/create-a-core-candy-machine-with-hidden-settings.md

 To reveal the collection, we will fetch the collection assets using the `fetchAssetsByCollection` method and will update those same minted assets by invoking the method `update` with the `revealData` that we prepared in the beggining of this guide.

-As we only want to reveal our assets after all items have been minted, we will validate the mint completion by fetching the Core Candy Machine details and making sure that the items available are the same as the items redeemed.
+As we only want to reveal our assets after all items have been minted, we will validate the mint completion by fetching the Core Candy Machine details using the `fetchCandyMachine` method and making sure that the items available are the same as the items redeemed.
 This unsures us that all assets have been minted

 ```ts
 import { update, fetchAssetsByCollection } from '@metaplex-foundation/mpl-core';